Speaker of the Riksdag: Deputy speakers

 The speaker is assisted by three deputy speakers who are also elected by the chamber.
 Traditionally, the second, third and fourth largest parties gets to name of one of their members for these offices.
 There is some disagreement whether the largest party or the leading party of the largest party bloc should hold the speakership (and thus also the position of First Deputy Speaker).

 Unlike the Speaker (and cabinet ministers), the deputy Speakers are not replaced by an alternate and remain members of the Riksdag with voting rights.

 Regent ad interim

 In case all adult members of the Swedish royal family who are in the line of succession to the throne, as prescribed in the Act of Succession, are out of the country, the speaker assumes the role of Regent ad interim (Riksföreståndare).
 This would also be the case if they were all to decease.

+Below are listed all speakers who have acted as Regent ad interim: